BenjaminSivac/Projects_2022/GoogleDataAnalytics/Cyclistic.md

 ### Analysis

-With the data cleaned, adjusted and prepared can the analysis begin.
+With the data cleaned, adjusted and prepared the analysis can finally begin.
 It will cover ratios, time series, and frequencies for gaining insights into customer profiles.
-In doing so helps adjust marketing efforts, improve engagement, and better promote Cyclistic with the casual user base.
+This would help adjust marketing efforts, improve engagement, and better promote Cyclistic with the casual user base.